JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Introduction

 \subsection{The \jasmine{} mission}

-To achieve these main science objectives of the Galactic Center Archaeology survey and the Exoplanet survey, \jasmine{} will have a scientific payload with a 36 cm aperture telescope with a single focal plane. \jasmine{} will provide photometric observations with the passband of 1.0--1.6 \um{}, the field of view (FoV) of $0.55^\circ \times 0.55^\circ$. \jasmine{} will orbit the Earth in a temperature-stable Sun-synchronous orbit.
+To achieve these main science objectives of the Galactic Center Archaeology survey and the Exoplanet survey, \jasmine{} will have a scientific payload with a 36 cm aperture telescope with a single focal plane. \jasmine{} will provide photometric observations within a 1.0--1.6 \um{} passband over a field of view (FoV) of $0.55^\circ \times 0.55^\circ$. \jasmine{} will orbit the Earth in a temperature-stable Sun-synchronous orbit.
 Figure \ref{fig:jasmine_pic} shows an artist's impression of the spacecraft.
 The telescope structure is made of Super-super invar alloy \citep{Ona+Sakaguchi+Ohno+Utsunomiya20}.
 A large Sun shield and telescope hood are installed to maintain thermal stability.
 The satellite is expected to be launched aboard a JAXA Epsilon S Launch Vehicle from the Uchinoura Space Center in Japan in 2028.
 More detailed instrumental specifications and survey strategies of the mission are provided in section \ref{sec:mission}.

-The unique NIR astrometry and time series photometry capabilities of \jasmine{} would be applicable for the other science targets and the unique data from the \jasmine{} GCS would be valuable for a wide range of scientific topics.
-In section~\ref{sec:other-science-cases}, we summarise some examples of science cases to utilise the data from \jasmine{}.
+The unique NIR astrometric and time series photometric capabilities of \jasmine{} would be applicable for the other science targets and the unique data from the \jasmine{} GCS would be valuable for a wide range of scientific topics.
+In section~\ref{sec:other-science-cases}, we summarize some examples of science cases to utilise the data from \jasmine{}.
 Section~\ref{sec:other_proj} summarizes the potential synergies with the other relevant projects operating when \jasmine{} launches.
 Finally, section~\ref{sec:sum} provides a brief summary of the paper.